Sunday May 16, 2021

 Professor McDaniel is known for his dynamic teaching, writing and speaking on a wide variety of subjects in Buddhist Studies, Religious Studies and Human Flourishing.
 He has won teaching and advising awards at Harvard, Ohio, Cal and the Ludwig Prize for Teaching at Penn.
 His classes, including “Living Deliberately: Monks, Saints, and the Contemplative Life” (known around campus as the ”monk class”) and “Existential Despair” are among the most popular, innovative and beloved courses at Penn

-Click here to listen to Professor McDaniel on a recent podcast hosted by our friends at the Paideia Program.
+Click here to listen to Professor McDaniel on a recent podcast hosted by our friends at the SNF Paideia Program.